 An estimated 250,000 veterans transition out of the military every year, and many struggle to re-enter civilian life.
 While some of their training is highly specialized, much of it is transferable to the civilian job market.
 After all, today’s veterans possess extraordinary technical acumen and thrive in challenging environments, making them world-class learners and valuable additions to high-growth companies.

 At Springboard, we strive to make 21st-century skills accessible to as many people as possible through affordable, mentor-led online courses.
 And we’re stepping up our commitment to help veterans launch fulfilling post-military careers.

-All Springboard courses offer job guarantees—if you don’t land a job within six months of graduation, we’ll refund your tuition.
+All Springboard courses offer job guarantees—if you don’t land a job after graduation, we’ll refund your tuition.
 And while the courses are self-paced and flexible (allowing people to continue working, for example), they’re also structured, most notably through regular one-on-one video calls with a personal mentor.
 This guidance is key to keeping students accountable and on track to meet their goals.

 But the transition from a military to a civilian role is a unique experience, so we’ve recruited an exceptional group of veteran fellows to provide additional support.

 Our veteran fellows are available to guide you as you build a career in the tech industry, just like they did.